Rocky Balboa: Rocky III (1982)

-After the match, Rocky visits Mickey, who then dies of a heart attack, devastating Rocky.
-After the funeral, a depressed Rocky wanders the streets of Philadelphia until seeing the statue at the steps.
-In a fit of rage, Rocky throws his motorcycle helmet at the statue and takes off until he visits Mickey's now-abandoned gym.
-In the gym, Rocky meets Apollo Creed, who explains to Rocky, that when they fought, he won because he was competitive.
-He has the 'fire' Creed no longer has and the former champion convinces Rocky that he needs to get his fire ("the eye of the tiger") back.
-Along with his old trainer, Tony "Duke" Evers, Creed offers to train Rocky for a rematch against Lang, taking Rocky to Los Angeles.
+After the match, Rocky rushes to Mickey's side before he passes away, devastating Rocky.
+After the funeral, a depressed Rocky visits Mickey's now-abandoned gym, where he finds Apollo Creed, who had witnessed the match against Lang as a guest commentator.
+Creed explains to Rocky, that when they fought, he won because he was competitive.
+He convinces Rocky that he needs to get his fire ("the eye of the tiger") back.
+Creed offers to train Rocky for a rematch against Lang, taking Rocky to the "Tough Gym" in Los Angeles, to meet Duke, who himself appears eager to finally be in Rocky's corner.

-While training on the beach, Adrian and Rocky furiously debate, while Creed trains Rocky to help get him "back to basics."
-After a while, Rocky manages to put his doubts behind him and retain his spirit.
+After Rocky initially struggles to adapt to Creed's methods, Adrian helps Rocky overcome Mickey's death.
+Rocky manages to put his doubts behind him and regain his fighting spirit under Apollo and Duke's guidance.
 Fighting with a style very reminiscent of Creed's own boxing technique mixed with his own style, Rocky wins the rematch against Lang by K.O., dodging and absorbing Lang's best blows and still standing, regaining his world heavyweight title.
-After his victory, Rocky honours Creed's favor: a third fight together, this time not as a bloody fight between bitter rivals, but a private sparring match between friends, which Rocky happily accepts.
+After his victory, Rocky honours Creed's favor: a third fight together, albeit a private sparring match between friends, which Rocky happily accepts.
 The film ends as they each throw punches at the same time, symbolizing the equality of their greatness.
 The result is not revealed until the 2015 film Creed, in which Rocky tells Creed's son, Adonis, that his father won the fight.